T

 park

-Sofia's largest and most beautiful park, offering walking paths, sports facilities, and a tranquil escape from the city.
+Sofia's largest and most beautiful park, offering a peaceful retreat with walking paths, sports facilities, and the picturesque Ariana Lake.
 It's perfect for a leisurely stroll.

-• Rent a paddle boat on the lake during warmer months.
+• Rent a paddle boat on Ariana Lake if the weather is nice.

 ~120 min